Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Data

-\paragraph{GPS}
+where $k_b(\cdot)$ is a Gaussian kernel with bandwidth $b=5$ seconds.
+This ensures that the impact of the neighboring points becomes negligible for $|t-t_j|>10$ seconds.
+Finally, we removed all the observations recorded outside of the pre-specified daily time-window, i.e. from 7am to 11pm.}

+\subsection{GPS}

-The \textit{GlobalSat DG-500} was provided to the $134$ subjects , which recorded the subject's location (latitude and longitude) every $15$ seconds and comprised date and time of localization and speed in kilometers per hour (computed as distance over time through linear interpolation).
-In order to avoid a geographical imbalance that could bias and invalidate the model estimates, for the current analysis we restricted attention to subjects living and working in the Westwood neighborhood of Los Angeles.
+{The GPS device \textit{GlobalSat DG-500} recorded the subject's location (latitude and longitude) roughly every $5$ seconds, together with date, time, and speed ($km/h$, measured as distance over time through linear interpolation).
+This work restricts the attention to 93 out of 97 subjects living and working in the Westwood neighborhood of Los Angeles in order to avoid a geographical imbalance that could bias and invalidate the model estimates.
+This area hosts the university campus of UCLA and it includes the largest part of all the available observations.
+Westwood is a walk-friendly neighborhood with a lot of green areas, parks, and major roads with shops and amenities.
+People were free to move inside and between buildings (e.g. people at the gym, office, etc) and we are interested in quantifying their movement in all these settings.}